%

 Many charity buildings are not only a blight on neighbourhoods, they actually diminish the ability of charities to do their important work, negatively affecting programs, work efficiencies, staff and volunteer morale, maintenance costs, neighbourhood support and the psychological state of clients.
 As well, the state and design of a building often inhibits an organization’s ability to innovate.

-Since the creation of HeroWork, our organization has been working with charities, understanding their visions, developing renewal concepts and plans, and delivering millions of dollars’ worth of high-quality renovations that transform both buildings and the way in which charities operate within those buildings.
+When in operation, HeroWork worked with a wide range of charities, understanding their visions, developing renewal concepts and plans, and delivered millions of dollars’ worth of high-quality renovations that transform both buildings and the way in which charities operate within those buildings.

 Infrastructure Study

-Through the years, HeroWork has repeatedly seen the same challenges: the condition of charity buildings is diminishing non-profits’ ability to be innovative, create deep social change, and respond to changing community needs.
+Through the years, HeroWork repeatedly saw the same challenges: the condition of charity buildings is diminishing non-profits’ ability to be innovative, create deep social change, and respond to changing community needs.
 In response we embarked on a three-phased study that investigated the state of charity buildings, the specific challenges faced by charity organizations in relation to their infrastructure, and the system of societal stakeholders in which non-profits buildings exist.
-See the results of this study.
+Although HeroWork is no longer operating, the result of these studies are still crucial to the health of the sector.

 %